DmitryRendov/mob-terraform/ACCOUNT_MANAGMENT.md

 - Note output value for the account id

 ## Login
-- Login to AWS using root credentials and click on forgot password
+- Login to AWS using the account root email and pass trough forgot password procedure
-- Reset password and add credentials to LastPass
+- Reset password
-- Enable MFA on root account and add MFA code to the LastPass Credentials
+- Enable MFA on root account

 ## Create Account in Terraform
 - Add the new account to the account map in *global-variables.tf.json*